Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 With a clean slate, the Concerned Citizens of Gibsonton scrapped the replacement idea and set out to build a new, improved boot memorial.
 They had to circumvent some bureaucratic obstacles, but the monument was finally unveiled on October 2, 2010.
 It stands at nearly the same spot as the original boot and is much more majestic: a towering granite pillar, exactly the same height as Al Tomanini, topped by footwear of identical dimensions to the old boot, but made of a newer, near-indestructible composite, according to Carol.
 The boot may have its foes over the coming years — lighting strikes, hurricanes — but it should not rot.

-- On the southbound (west) side of US 41 just south of the bridge over the Alafia River.
-I-75 exit 250, drive west on Gibsonton Drive for 2.5 miles, then turn right onto US 41 and drive north for one-half-mile.
+- On the southbound (west) side of US-41 about a quarter-mile south of the bridge over the Alafia River.
+I-75 exit 250, drive west on Gibsonton Drive for 2.5 miles, then turn right onto US-41 and drive north for one-half-mile.

 Discussion is closed.